danicaliforrnia/microservices-spring-boot-boilerplate/README.md

 ### Users Service

 Users Service is in charge of users and roles management.
 Embedded H2 is the database where users, roles and permissions data is stored.
-Access to H2 database console is through `localhost:PORT/api/users/v1/h2-console` with the credentials at application.properties file.
+Access to H2 database console is through `localhost:PORT/api/users/v1/h2-console`.
+Database is populated through import.sql file.

 This server makes used of `errors-spring-boot-starter` library to handle custom exceptions.